Central European Institute of Technology: Selected grants

 Currently, CEITEC has four holders of the ERC grant.
 It also focuses on the acquisition of international institutional projects (especially H2020), which help to increase the competitiveness of both scientists and the institute itself.

 Financing

-The source of funding for the Center of Scientific Excellence CEITEC is the European Regional Development Fund, which is drawn from the Operational Program Research and Development for Innovation, Priority Axis 1 - European Centers of Excellence.
+Originally, the source of funding for the Center of Scientific Excellence CEITEC was the European Regional Development Fund, which was drawn from the Operational Program Research and Development for Innovation, Priority Axis 1 - European Centres of Excellence.
 The total budget of the CEITEC project amounts to 5.24 billion CZK.
+Currently, the CEITEC consortium does not have a common budget, each of the CEITECs has its own.